Shiva-gsk/SSL-admin-task/README.md

 You can check groups by using ``groups username``

-FOr examaudit which needs read access to all users home dir we use
+For examaudit which needs read access to all users home dir we use

 ```
 sudo useradd -m examaudit